tangjzh/tangjzh.github.io/_pages/about.md

 ## Research Interests

 I'm interested in AI & Robotics, especially for the social behaviors and interactions of embodied agents.
-I'm currently exploring **Long-term Memory, Humanoid Loco-manipulation, Spatial Intelligence, Social Intelligence and Agentic System** to pave my way to Emotional Humanoind Robots.
+I'm currently exploring **Long-term Memory, Humanoid Loco-manipulation, Spatial Intelligence, Social Intelligence and Agentic System** to pave my way to Emotional Humanoid Robots.

 I'm seeking unified approch and mathematical framework to model the consistency of self-awareness, which may lies in the combination of embodiment, personal memory and world model.